 - Adjusting their position (if you have relevant training)

 - Administering prescribed pain relief (if you have relevant training)

 - Adjusting medical devices/equipment such as wheelchairs, prosthetics and catheters (if you have relevant training)

-Remember that you must work with the individual to resolve issues with pain and discomfort, always keep them informed of your actions and obtain their consent.
+Remember that when you work with the individual to resolve issues with pain and discomfort, always keep them informed of your actions and obtain their consent.

-Sometimes, you may recognise that an individual is in pain or discomfort but not be able to identify the reason why or may not have the required training or responsibility to perform remedial actions.
-In these cases, you should report your concerns to your manager or supervisor immediately, so that they can arrange for this to be investigated or actioned further.
+Sometimes, you may recognise that an individual is in pain or discomfort but not be able to identify the reason why or may not have the necessary training or responsibility to perform remedial actions.
+In these cases, you should report your concerns to your manager or supervisor immediately so that they can arrange for this to be investigated or actioned further.